dochy-ksti/docchi/docchi_compaction/readme.md

 Even if a variable's size is 8 byte, when the actual value is 0 or 1, this library can compress it to two bits.

-This is a base component of the Dochy File System.
+This is a base component of the Docchi File System.

 ```
 pub struct SomeCollection{